gentleBits/vcopy/README.md

 # VCopy, From editor to AI and back — effortlessly.

 VCopy is a clipboard bridge between code editors and AI assistants.
 It enables seamless transfer of code files to your preferred AI model for discussion, then lets you copy refined instructions back to tools like GitHub Copilot or Cursor, helping overcome development blockers.

-## Features

-- Seamlessly extract code from all active editor tabs.
-- Auto-generate a navigable file tree of your project.
-- Preserve syntax highlighting with language-specific markers.
-- Customize header and footer messages to suit your workflow.
-- Trigger the functionality instantly via dedicated keyboard shortcuts.

 ## Usage